apie/denick.org/content/about.md

 title = "About this web site"
 +++

 This is my personal blog.
 I will post updates here about anything.
-I`m a 27 year old guy from the Netherlands.
+I'm a 27 year old guy from the Netherlands.
 My interests are music ([last.fm](http://www.last.fm/user/denick)), computers and engineering.